 2. What task is the animal trained to perform?

 Instructors may not ask the animal to perform the task.
-Service animals must be behaved at all times.
-If they are not behaved, instructors have the right to ask the student to remove the animal.
+Service animals must behave at all times.
+If they do not behave, instructors have the right to ask the student to remove the animal.